 A sign permit is required when any new sign is proposed, except for those temporary or exempt signs as noted below.
 Sign permits are regulated by Bellevue City Code 22B.10.

-The following signs do not need a sign permit:
+The following signs do not require a permit:

 - Flags of government or noncommercial institutions such as schools